Tribecar buys Singapore's oldest car-sharing firm

-SINGAPORE - The first and oldest car-sharing outfit here has thrown in the towel.
-Started in 1997 by NTUC Income and acquired by Japan's Mitsui & Co in 2010, 25-year-old Car Club has been sold to six-year-old Tribecar, another home-grown operator.
+The first and oldest car-sharing outfit here has thrown in the towel.
+Started in 1997 by NTUC Income and acquired by Japan's Mitsui & Co in 2010, the 25-year-old Car Club has been sold to six-year-old Tribecar, another home-grown operator.

-Tribecar said in a press statement on Thursday (March 3) that the deal is "the biggest buyout in the local car-sharing scene", and will form the largest group of its kind here with a combined fleet of around 1,400 vehicles - 950 from Tribecar and 450 from Car Club.
+Tribecar said yesterday that the deal is "the biggest buyout in the local car-sharing scene", and will form the largest group of its kind here with a combined fleet of around 1,400 vehicles - 950 from Tribecar and 450 from Car Club.

 Tribecar co-founder Adrian Lee said the acquisition "further solidifies our leading position in Singapore's car-sharing space".

-"We can now advance our platform strategy and strengthen our end-to-end transactional capabilities by leveraging on Car Club's award-winning customer support services to improve on the overall experience for our customers," he added.
+"We can now advance our platform strategy and strengthen our end-to-end transactional capabilities by leveraging on Car Club's award-winning customer support services to improve on the overall experience for our customers."

 Mr Lee refused to reveal the sum his company paid to acquire Car Club.
 But according to industry sources, Car Club had been wooing suitors from last year, and was asking for $6 million to $7 million, which one potential investor said was "too high".